5 Top Picks

 For not much more than the price of a one-process machine, you can have the versatility of a machine that is capable of being an MIG welder, MIG gun, TIG and stick welder or TIG, stick and plasma cutting or some other combination.
 Seriously, they have all possible combinations including mig tig stick and mig tig welder combo.

-What is the best multi process welder?
+What is the top rated multi-process welder?
 Any of the multi process machines we’ve reviewed here will get the job done so it really depends on your price threshold and the features you consider essential.